rohan-deshpande/trux/docs/usage/react.md

 **Note!** Yes, the above example uses `forceUpdate`, no you do not **have** to do it this way but honestly? **It's fine**, [React will still only update the DOM if the markup changes](https://facebook.github.io/react/docs/react-component.html#forceupdate).
 Just be aware that if you want to use `shouldComponentUpdate()` to stop re-renders, then calling `forceUpdate` will bypass this flag.

-Another way of doing it would be to set the relevant properties in the state of the component and update only these properties from `this.props.store` within `storeDidUpdate` via `setState()`
+Another way of achieving this would be to set the relevant properties in the state of the component and update only these properties from `this.props.store` within `storeDidUpdate` via `setState()`

 ```js
 class Example extends Component {